-Daniel teaches Chen Man Ching short form, warm up Qigong and Wuji standing exercises.
+Daniel teaches Chen Man Ching short form, Qigong and Wuji standing exercises.
 The form although the same has some additional postures from the original Yang form as added by Dr Chi Chiang-tao (a leading disciple of Chen Man ching) in the late 1950’s due to his understanding of the health benefits they brought for his learners.

 Daniel is an associate instructor for Master Jessie Tsao of Tai Chi Health Ways.

-Explore this link to get a feel of Tai Chi Bang.
+Please click on this link to get a feel of Tai Chi Bang.

 Qigong is a Chinese healing art that encourages a series of gentle focused exercises and breathing techniques for mind and body.
-Qigong facilitates the body's energy to flow smoothly by increasing stamina, flexibility and relaxation; thus the healing process is improved and accelerated.
+The practice facilitates the body's energy to flow smoothly by increasing stamina, flexibility and relaxation; thus the healing process is improved and accelerated.
 Qigong is especially valuable in treating, muscular skeletal, mental, respiratory, digestive and menstrual problems.